-With respect to the diamond import ban, provided that certain evidence is presented by the importer at the moment of importation into the EU, certain exemptions apply to products that were physically located in the EU and thereafter exported to a third country other than Russia, or physically located, polished or manufactured in a third country other than Russia, before the date of applicability of the respective prohibition.
-In addition, certain exemptions apply in relation to products manufactured before 1 September 2024 if those products were temporarily imported into the EU from any third country or territory other than Russia, or imported after a temporary exportation to any third country or territory other than Russia, provided that those products were placed under the temporary admission, inward processing, outward processing or temporary export customs procedures when entering or exiting the EU.
+With respect to the diamond import ban, certain exemptions apply, inter alia: (i) Provided that certain evidence is presented by the importer at the moment of importation into the EU, certain exemptions apply to products that were physically located in the EU and thereafter exported to a third country other than Russia, or physically located, polished or manufactured in a third country other than Russia, before the date of applicability of the respective prohibition. (ii) Certain exemptions apply in relation to products manufactured before 1 September 2024 if those products were temporarily imported into the EU from any third country or territory other than Russia, or imported after a temporary exportation to any third country or territory other than Russia, provided that those products were placed under the temporary admission, inward processing, outward processing or temporary export customs procedures when entering or exiting the EU.